abinnovision/js-commons/README.md

 ## Prettier

-Prettier is a popular open-source code formatting tool for various programming languages, including JavaScript, TypeScript, CSS, and HTML.
-It is used to automatically format your code according to a set of predefined rules, which can help to ensure consistency and readability across your codebase.
+Prettier, a popular open-source code formatting tool, is used for various programming languages, including JavaScript, TypeScript, CSS, and HTML.
+It automatically formats code according to predefined rules, ensuring consistency and readability.

-For the [AB INNOVISION GmbH](https://github.com/abinnovision) organization, we use a custom shared Prettier config.
-This config package also comes with a compatible EditorConfig.
+For [AB INNOVISION GmbH](https://github.com/abinnovision), a custom shared Prettier configuration is employed.
+This configuration package also includes a compatible EditorConfig.

-The following package is used for the Prettier config:
+The following package is used for the Prettier configuration:

 - [@abinnovision/prettier-config](./packages/prettier-config)

-Example configuration in the `package.json`:
+Example configuration in `package.json`:

 ```json5
 {